Church-17/pwnit/README.md

   - interesting functions
   - seccomp rules
   - cryptographic constants
-  - CWEs
 - Patch executable:
-  - Download and unstrip the libs (loader included) related to the detected libc
+  - Download and unstrip all the libraries related to the detected libc (loader included)
-  - Set runpath and interpreter of the executable with the libs from the cwd or from the downloaded libs
+  - Set runpath and interpreter of the executable with the libraries from the cwd or from the downloaded ones
-- Set binary and loader executable
+- Set binary and loader to be executable
 - Interactively generate functions to interact with the binary with a menu
 - Generate the solve script from your template
 - Download the libc source code